codacy/docs/docs/faq/code-analysis/which-metrics-does-codacy-calculate.md

 Codacy calculates complexity as follows:

--   The complexity value for each file is the highest cyclomatic complexity of the methods in the file
+-   The complexity value for each file is the highest cyclomatic complexity of the methods in the file.
--   A file is considered complex if its cyclomatic complexity value is higher than the threshold [**File is complex when over**](../../repositories-configure/adjusting-quality-settings.md#goals)
+-   A file is considered complex if its cyclomatic complexity value is higher than the threshold [**File is complex when over**](../../repositories-configure/adjusting-quality-settings.md#goals).
--   The complexity value of a commit or pull request is the sum of the cyclomatic complexity of the files that were changed in the commit or pull request and that have complexity higher than 4
+-   The complexity value of a commit or pull request is the sum of the cyclomatic complexity of the files that were changed in the commit or pull request and that have complexity higher than 4.

 Codacy displays complexity on the following places: